jnesong/estimator/README.md

 ### Further Improvements
 - Ability for users to login and keep saved projects - therefore a complete backend with password encryption.
 - Separate calculation sums for material costs, labor costs, all inclusive costs, and miscellaneous costs.
-- Change button display to icons only.
-Currently, words are displayed for function clarity.